Getting Started

 Notes:

 1. The dataFolder value must be a valid, existing directory that is writable.
-You may wish to change this value to a location with suitable disc scape.
-Depending on configuration, the Unchained Index and binary caches may approach 200GB.
+You may wish to change this value to a location with suitable disc space.
+Depending on configuration, the Unchained Index and binary caches may get large (> 200GB in some cases).

-4. We've used this repository to identify chain names.
+3. This repository is used to identify chain names.
 Using consistent chain names aides in sharing indexes.
 Use these values in your configuration if you wish to fully participate in sharing the Unchained Index.

 Using Environment Variables